-IATF 16949 has complete harmonization for all the requirements of industrial management systems related to the automotive sector which further strengthens its image in the field of Automotive.
+The IATF 16949 safety requirement has complete harmonization for all the requirements of industrial management systems related to the automotive sector.
+This specialization further strengthens its image in the automotive manufacturing industry.

-The International Automotive Task Force (IATF), as they present on their website, is an ad hoc collaboration of automotive manufacturers and trade associations intending to establish standards, such as the IATF 16949 safety requirement, for the entire automotive community to follow.
+The International Automotive Task Force (IATF), as noted on their website, is an ad hoc collaboration of automotive manufacturers and trade associations.
+The goal of the IATF was to establish standards, such as the IATF 16949 safety requirement, for the entire automotive community.
 In automotive manufacturing, safety is always a significant concern.
-Automobiles have increased their safety records as time has gone by, but that doesn’t mean that they are less dangerous.
-A lot of these safety measures have come because of the proactive decisions by manufacturers to ensure that the product is safe for consumer use.
+Automobiles have increased their safety records as time has gone by, but that doesn’t mean they are less dangerous overall.
+Many of these safety measures have come because of manufacturers’ proactive decisions to ensure that the product is safe for consumer use.

-The latest iteration of the IATF 16949 system was published in 2016 and outlines a series of safety requirements that need to be implemented.
+The IATF 16949 system’s latest iteration was published in 2016 and outlines a series of safety requirements for manufacturers.
 It addressed previous issues with companies not being able to produce proper documentation of their safety equipment development.
-As a result, the clauses included in the latest IATF 16949 rules require a slew of criteria for manufacturers to follow.
-The IATF’s definition of product safety states that it addresses the standards that relate to the design and manufacture of any product to ensure that it does not present a hazard or cause harm to consumers.
+As a result, the clauses included in the latest IATF 16949 rules require a slew of manufacturers’ criteria to follow.
+The IATF’s definition of product safety states that it addresses the standards related to the design and manufacture of any product to ensure that it does not present a hazard or cause harm to consumers.

 How To Maintain Safety Culture Within an Organization for the IATF 16949 Safety Requirement

-Maintaining a culture of safety within the company is the best way to go about ensuring that the company conforms to the requirements of the IATF 16949 safety requirement.
-For a business to start considering consumer safety as a priority, it must also look at several other facets of its development internally.
+Maintaining a culture of safety within the company is the best way to ensure that the company conforms to the requirements of the IATF 16949 safety requirement.
+For a business to consider consumer safety as a priority, it must also look at several other facets of its development internally.

 1) Implement a Corporate Safety Policy